MFEK/glifparser.rlib/README.md

 You can also find in MFEK/math.rlib piecewise spline types that can be converted to and from glifparser's `Glif<PD>` and `Outline<PD>` types.

+## Discretionary features

+All discretionary features can be enabled with the meta-feature named `fat`.
+By `default`, the enabled features are image format support (`glifimage`) and Serde (de)serialization of all types (`glifserde`; which also enables Serde in the libraries we use, such as Kurbo and IntegerOrFloat).

+The feature `skia` adds conversion into and out of `SkPath` for the `Outline` and `Contour` types.

+The feature `mfek` adds a bunch of types which are represented in `.glif` files in their `<lib/>`.

+Both `skia` and `mfek` require `default`.

+Finally, `more-image-formats` enables GIF, JPEG, WEBP, BMP and TIFF support for `.glif`'s—note the caveat that because only PNG are in the spec, only PNG will be "seen" by other software, and this feature only exists for "drafting" / "background" images, not images you expect to appear in final fonts if you run _e.g._ `fontmake` on a UFO containing a `.glif` glifparser has put a non-PNG image in.

 ## License

     Copyright 2020–2022 Fredrick R. Brennan and MFEK Authors